sanchda/dodo/README.md

 ## FAQ
 Q) Do you know about org mode?

 A) Yes.

 Q) This is cool, where can I find the JIRA integration?

-A) You are frightening me.
+A) Please stop, you are frightening me.

 Q) Would you like to know if this is broken?

 A) Yes, please.